- Purchase the complete Expat Arrivals Adelaide Guide (PDF)

 + PRO: Good work-life balance

 Although salaries in Australia may not be as high as in other expat locations around the world, the country is well known for its good work-life balance.
-As a result, working in Adelaide gives expats a chance to truly enjoy their stay in Australia.
+As a result, working in Adelaide gives expats a chance to truly enjoy their stay in Australia in a more laid-back environment.

-- CON: Difficulty in finding a first position in Adelaide
+- CON: Tricky to find a first position in Adelaide

-Being a just-landed expat in Adelaide requires determination and dedication to get the ‘Holy Grail’ of one's first Australian job.
+Fresh off the plane expats in Adelaide require determination and dedication to get the ‘Holy Grail’ of a first Australian job.
 Because most employers prefer to hire local job seekers or expats with previous experience in an Australian-based company, it becomes a bit difficult to get a foot in the door.
-Once an expat gets their position, they often keep it, knowing how complicated it was to get it and not looking forward to the process again.
+Once an expat gets their position, they often keep it long term, knowing how complicated it was to get it in the first place, and loath to go through the process again.

 Travelling in Adelaide